- The Forbes Billionaire List omits a number of the world’s richest people.

 12. Dawood Ibrahim: $6.7 billion

-- A crime lord and terrorist leader, Dawood Ibrahim runs an organized crime syndicate, which has made him very rich.
+- A crime lord and terrorist leader, Dawood Ibrahim runs an organized crime syndicate.

 In the United States, we have Tony Soprano.
 In India, they have Dawood Ibrahim.
 Ibrahim is a crime lord who runs an organized crime syndicate called D-Company.
 He founded D-Company in Mumbai during the 1970s, and since then he’s lined his pockets with nearly $7 billion.
 Ibrahim also has quite the rap sheet.
 He’s one of the world’s most wanted criminals and is facing charges of murder, terrorism, drug trafficking, and assassination.